christianityorigins/website/blog/_posts/2015-05-02-revisionist-history.md

     India.
 "Habshi" is what Northern Indians called  Southern Indians and Habesha comes from "Abyssinia" which refers to Ethiopia.
 These Ethiopian slaves were likely jewish male - Ethiopian female slaves (i.e. the males were castrated), hence why modern Indians have a similar physiognomy to jews, who then mixed with indigenous Neolithic/Aryans (consentually or by force?).
 [10]\

+The "Aryan Invasion" was a Greek return.
+The Rigveda’s "Dasas" (dark-skinned enemies) were Dravidian slaves, but the "Aryans" were Greco-Persian (not steppe nomads).

 1 In the Shahnameh, Dara (Darius) is said to have married the daughter of Philip of Macedon, and was the father of Alexander.
 Dara's father is said to be Bahman, and his uncle Sasan (the progenitor of the Sassanians).
 This same basic story is told several centuries earlier in the Kar-namag e Ardashir. \
 --<a href="https://en.wikipedia.org/wiki/Kay_Bahman">https://en.wikipedia.org/wiki/Kay_Bahman</a>\